HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 * [2019-10-29][Active] https://github.com/indradb/indradb - A graph database written in rust.
 IndraDB consists of a server and an underlying library.
 Most users would use the server, which is available via releases as pre-compiled binaries.
 But if you're a rust developer that wants to embed a graph database directly in your application, you can use the library. ref: https://github.com/indradb/python-client.
 * [2019-10-30][Active] https://github.com/tikv/rust-prometheus - This is the Rust client library for Prometheus.
 The main Structures and APIs are ported from Go client.
 * [2019-10-30][Active] https://github.com/erickt/rust-zmq - The zmq crate provides bindings for the libzmq library from the ZeroMQ project.
 The API exposed by zmq should be safe (in the usual Rust sense), but it follows the C API closely, so it is not very idiomatic.
 Also, support for libzmq API in "draft" state is considered out-of-scope for this crate; this includes currently, as of libzmq 4.3.3: Newer, thread-safe socket types, such as ZMQ_CLIENT and ZMQ_SERVER; The "poller" API.
 For a more modern, idiomatic approach to libzmq bindings, including draft API features, have a look at libzmq-rs(https://github.com/jean-airoldie/libzmq-rs).
+* [2020-01-13][Died] https://github.com/kernelmachine/utah - Dataframe structure and operations in Rust.
+Utah is a Rust crate backed by ndarray for type-conscious, tabular data manipulation with an expressive, functional interface.
+Note: This crate works on stable.
+However, if you are working with dataframes with f64 data, use nightly, because you will get the performance benefits of specialization.
+* [2020-01-13][Active] https://github.com/rajasekarv/native_spark - A new, arguably faster, implementation of Apache Spark from scratch in Rust.
+WIP.
+Framework tested only on Linux, requires nightly Rust.
+Read how to get started in the documentation (https://rajasekarv.github.io/native_spark/chapter_1.html).

 ### Data Format relative
 * [2019-10-19][Active] https://github.com/serde-rs/serde - Serde is a framework for serializing and deserializing Rust data structures efficiently and generically.
 * [2019-11-25][Active] https://github.com/BurntSushi/rust-csv - A fast and flexible CSV reader and writer for Rust, with support for Serde. ref: https://docs.rs/csv/1.0.0/csv/tutorial/index.html.
 * [2019-10-29][Active] https://github.com/J-F-Liu/lopdf - A Rust library for PDF document manipulation.
 * [2019-10-29][Active] https://github.com/J-F-Liu/pom - PEG stands for parsing expression grammar, is a type of analytic formal grammar, i.e. it describes a formal language in terms of a set of rules for recognizing strings in the language.
 Unlike CFGs, PEGs cannot be ambiguous; if a string parses, it has exactly one valid parse tree.
 It could do the same thing like regex.
 Parsing xml/json/yaml/toml like dom, programming language code, or other structured docs. ref: https://bodil.lol/parser-combinators/

 ### ML-DL
 * [2019-11-03][Active] https://github.com/weld-project/weld - High-performance runtime for data analytics applications https://www.weld.rs